NetDiver-OSS/NetAM/docs/usage/index.md

 * DHCP IP
 * Free IP

-On the bottom, you have 3 tabs where you can see your network in a different view
+On the bottom, you have 3 tabs where you can see your network in a different view.

 ### Address table